 Search Historical Documents

-For this type of search you just click on the ‘Search Historic Docs‘ option in the Quick Links section.
-This will then take your to a new page where you will enter a keyword or phrase.
+For this type of search, you just click on the ‘Search Historic Docs‘ option in the Quick Links section.
+This will then take you to a new page where you will enter a keyword or phrase.

-It’s worth adding a name, numbers or dates in order to improve the search results.
+It’s worth adding a name, numbers, or dates to improve the search results.
 And thus hopefully giving you a better chance of finding your ancestors.

 You can also filter the search results based on what type of collection that you are searching for.

 - Official Document

 If you do get stuck while searching for your ancestors on the site then you can always ask for help using the community forum.